New York City Religious Discrimination Lawyers

 - Harassment: Offensive remarks about religious beliefs/practices which create a hostile work environment.

-- Reasonable Accommodations: So long as it does not interfere with the business as a whole, employers must make reasonable efforts to create flexible scheduling, voluntary shift substitutions or swaps, job reassignments, and modifications to workplace policies or practices to allow for the practice of religion.
+- Reasonable Accommodations: As long as it does not interfere with the business as a whole, employers must make reasonable efforts to create flexible scheduling, voluntary shift substitutions or swaps, job reassignments, and modifications to workplace policies or practices to allow for the practice of religion.

 - Dress & Grooming Policies: Unless it causes an undue burden on the business, employers should make reasonable accommodations for employees to wear the garb or groom as per their religious preferences.
-This includes not forcing uniforms on when someone has a religious prohibition against wearing certain garments such as pants or miniskirts.
-Examples of fashion that have religious exemption include:
+This includes not forcing uniforms when someone has a religious prohibition against wearing certain garments such as pants or miniskirts.
+Examples of fashion that have religious exemptions include:

 - A Jewish yarmulke